 I rode when I was younger but I quit riding when I was about thirteen.
 I was just like that kid that went to fair races, stuff like that.
 I had no idea what Loretta’s was until I was fifteen or sixteen.
 I was thinking, “I kind of want to get a bike again…” and one of my friends I went to school with was into riding [and we started talking about Loretta’s].
 So that’s how I found out about it.
 I realized, “Holy crap, the biggest amateur national is only an hour and a half away from my house.”

-So you rode as a kid, got out of it, then got back into it.
+So you rode as a kid, got out of it, then back into it through video.
 Where did cameras or filmmaking come into the picture?
 Were you ever set on being someone who filmed motocross?

 Was this my plan?
 No, this was not my plan whatsoever.
 In high school I was in all honors classes.
 I was in student council, beta club, all that stuff.
 Your average nerd, you know?
 My plan was to go to college, I was going to go for computer engineering, and then my Junior year in 2012 was the first time I ever went to Loretta’s.
 My friend Ryan Whittle and I, we went one day to watch.
 I had a Canon T3i that I had been goofing off with making car videos with my friends back in the summer, and Ryan suggested, “Hey, we should go back [to Loretta’s] and you should bring your camera and make something.”